 Cellulitis is a severe infection that can cause several complications, mainly if left untreated or the infection spreads.
 Here are some possible complications of cellulitis:

 Cellulitis can cause the formation of abscesses or pockets of pus in the affected area.
-These abscesses can be painful and require drainage to prevent the spread of the infection.
+Moreover, these abscesses can be painful and require drainage to prevent the spread of the infection.

 Sepsis is a severe bloodstream infection that can develop when bacteria from cellulitis enter the bloodstream.
 It can cause fever, chills, low blood pressure, and organ failure, which can be life-threatening if left untreated.